Somatic Science™ Relational Dynamics Experiments - Working with parts of Our Self

 The term curiosity can also be used to denote the behavior or emotion of being curious, in regard to the desire to gain knowledge or information.
 Curiosity as a behavior and emotion is attributed over millennia as the driving force behind not only human development, but developments in science, language, and industry

 Definitions pertaining to the 4 dimensions of human experience

 Apperception: An abstract imaginal process whereby past experience is compared to itself or other experiences.
 The brain generates apperceptions as images (concepts) in short-term memory and if they remain useful are later committed to long-term memory.
 Note that this process initially evolved for the purpose of survival.

 Interoception: Sensory detection by an organism of the environment inside the confines of its skin.

 Exteroception: Sensory detection by an organism of the environment outside the confines of its skin.

 Behavior: Actions of the body that can be voluntary and involuntary.
 Behaviors can also be explicit or implicit.
 Many explicit behaviors that are under voluntary motor control can occur at an implicit level and are thus unconscious.
 Most implicit behaviors are required for the functioning of the autonomic nervous system and cannot become explicit because that would result in the almost immediate death of the body (imagine having to control your heart rate 24 hours a day.)
-Some implicit behaviors such as breathing can be made explicit under limited circumstances, such as the process of respiration (breathing).
+Some implicit behaviors such as breathing can be made explicit under limited circumstances.